TUDSSL/condenar/Hardware/PCBs/README.md

 # PCBs

-Each folder here is its own different PCB:
+Each of the following folders has an associated PCB:

 - [CPUModule](https://github.com/TUDSSL/condenar/tree/master/Hardware/PCBs/CPUModule): Module that hold the main processor, flash and display controller.